 Adding a personal touch to your pages is a great way to help clients feel comfortable, -it makes you seem “human” and people appreciate that.
 For example, one post I loved on Notary Jane was on Instagram.
 Notary Jane included a playlist of upbeat songs during COVID-19 that was accessible to all, and invited others to comment on some of their happy feel good songs.

 Engaging with your audience is just as important as content.
 Sometimes people may ask you questions about your post, or general notary questions.
 Answer your audience and anyone that is taking the time to reach out to you.
 You never know, by engaging with someone, they may become a client, or even better, -an ongoing client that refers others to your services.

 A notary is always needed!

-Last, but certainly not least, a great benefit to your notary business would be joining us here at NotaryJane.com to gain exposure and grow your notary business so that potential clients can find you online when searching in their area.
+Last, but certainly not least, a great benefit to your notary business would be joining us here at NotaryJane.com to gain exposure and promote your business so that potential clients can find you online when searching in their area.

-Thanks for reading, and we would love to hear about how social media has helped grow your business and helped you succeed.
+Thanks for reading, and we would love to hear about how social media has helped promote your business and helped you succeed.